kevinmonisit/Shrunk-Outlook-Add-in/README.md

 # Shrunk-Outlook-Add-in
-Shrunk Helper plugin for Outlook that makes injecting tracking pixels easier
+Shrunk Outlook plugin for injecting tracking pixels into emails